 Oral Hygiene Basics Whittier, CA

 Understanding oral hygiene basics helps people take better care of their teeth, gums, and the rest of the mouth.
 Good oral hygiene is not limited to the teeth alone.
 It also involves the gums, tongue, cheeks, and the habits that help keep the mouth healthy over time.
-Oral health remains closely connected to the health of the entire body.
+Consistent home care can also help reduce plaque buildup that may contribute to gum disease.

 The Importance of Good Oral Hygiene

 The teeth are connected to the jawbone through their roots, which helps provide structure and strength for biting, chewing, and speaking.
-Without a consistent oral hygiene routine, the teeth and gums are exposed to bacterial buildup, often referred to as tartar and plaque.
-This buildup often appears around the gum line and can gradually affect both the health and appearance of the smile.
+Without a consistent oral hygiene routine, the teeth and gums are exposed to plaque buildup.
+When plaque is not removed well, it can harden into tartar and collect around the gumline.
+This buildup can gradually affect both the health and appearance of the smile.

 Over time, when someone does not brush, floss, rinse, and maintain regular dental visits, bacteria can start to affect more than just the visible tooth surfaces.
 The gums may become inflamed, dental pockets may begin to form, and gum recession may expose more vulnerable areas of the teeth.
 If the problem is allowed to progress, the bacteria may spread beneath the gums and contribute to more serious oral health complications.